CAMeL-Lab/arafix_ocr/README.md

 ![Arafix Layout](https://github.com/aizazansari/arafix_ocr/blob/841b9deca62abe53b5647474de4a72536fb0d37f/code/utils/Arafix%20Layout.png)

 ## Installation Guide

+You can view the video guide [here](https://drive.google.com/file/d/16rBqltKZ2vWwkrjNsTxvIFLl9QTFQbmF/view) or follow the below instructions.

 - Download srilm: Navigate to this [link](http://www.speech.sri.com/projects/srilm/download.html) and download version of 1.7.3 of srilm into the main directory of this repo
 - Inside configs/default.txt, add the api key in line 2